hubzero/hubzero-cms/README.md

 Muse, that comes with all hubs.
 To do so, move the files from the component's /migrations directory and place them in the /app/migrations folder.

-The older migration is required fro the component to function properly and installs just the database tables and registers the component with the CMS.
+The older migration is required for the component to function properly and installs just the database tables and registers the component with the CMS.
 The other migration is optional and only installs sample content.